 Diabetes patients, like most people, are advised to wear protective gear in public to avoid contracting the disease.
 Plastic gloves and facial masks help keep aerosols of the virus away from the sensitive passages of the body, so long as one avoids touching one’s face and eyes.
 However, when being treated by professionals, diabetes patients have no choice but to be exposed to the doctors and nurses assigned to their health.

 In diabetes clinics, cleanliness is of vital consequence.
 Staff taking care of this vulnerable population must adhere to a strict hygiene standard, which consists of proper sterilization of tools and surfaces, as well as accurate hand washing.

-Soapy offers an answer to this difficulty, utilizing AI technology to create the ECO micro-station.
-The ECO micro-station dispenses the exact amount of soap and water needed for a proper wash while highlighting problems in the wash quality.
-The smart machine gathers hygienic data about individual and group users, storing in the Soapy Wisdom platform.
-There, managers can access important information in order to understand hand-hygiene trends in their facilities.
-The ECO micro-station is easy to install, even in such times as a global pandemic, requiring only a water inlet and outlet and an electricity connection.
+Soapy offers an answer to this difficulty, utilizing AI technology to create the CleanMachine.
+The CleanMachine dispenses the exact amount of soap and water needed for a proper wash while highlighting problems in the wash quality.
+The smart handwash machine gathers hygienic data about individual and group users, storing in the Soapy Wisdom platform.
+There, managers can access important information in order to understand hand hygiene trends in their facilities.
+The CleanMachine is easy to install, even in such times as a global pandemic, requiring only a water inlet and outlet and an electricity connection.